yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

+- Task 1 : Deploy a model
-- Task 1: Apply prompt engineering in chat playground
+- Task 2: Apply prompt engineering in chat playground
-- Task 2: Set up an application in Cloud Shell
+- Task 3: Set up an application in Cloud Shell
-- Task 3: Configure your application
+- Task 4: Configure your application
-- Task 4: Run your application
+- Task 5: Run your application

 ## Estimated time: 30 minutes